bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Toured the house containing a lot of expensive items
   - Lots of stuff from Rook's port
   - Gracken spotted east of prosperity
-    - The raging dragon ship
+    - The Raging Dragon ship
     - Spotted near calister
     - Hunt Captain Fruellu (competition)
   - Vault door in basement